How Much Does Adoption Cost?

-Many people — expectant mothers and adoptive parents especially — often ask the question: How much does adoption cost?
-As a nationwide Christian open adoption agency, Lifetime Adoption has an intimate understanding of the answers to this question.
+Many potential adoptive parents ask questions like “how much does adoption cost?” or “why is adoption so expensive” As a domestic open adoption agency that provides services nationwide, Lifetime Adoption has an intimate understanding of the answers to this question.

-Adoptive parents choosing to adopt a child through Lifetime Adoption pay a one-time flat fee that covers all of Lifetime’s services, including those provided to expectant parents.
-Still, the question “how much does it cost to adopt a baby?” actually requires something of a multifaceted answer since there are many ways to help defray those costs through a variety of helpful funding mechanisms
+The short answer is adoptive parents who choose to adopt a child through Lifetime Adoption pay a one-time flat fee that covers all of Lifetime’s services, including those provided to expectant parents.

 Adoption Costs: A Partial Breakdown

 Nationally, adoption costs can range anywhere from $0 to more than $50,000.
 The overall costs for domestic infant adoption can vary based on multiple factors, which we list below.
-It can also vary based on whether you use an agency or an attorney to facilitate your adoption plans.
+It can also vary based on whether one uses the services of a private attorney or an adoption attorney to facilitate your adoption plans.

 The most important thing of all is to find a loving home for the children.
 We work with expectant mothers across the nation.
 It is on their behalf and in honor of their loving choice that we work so hard and look so far and wide to find suitable homes for their children.